Are you an adviser? Go to Unbiased Pro

 After this, your mortgage will revert to the lender’s Standard Variable Rate (SVR) of interest, which is usually higher and can change without warning.

-However, you can usually remortgage onto a new deal to get another fixed or tracker rate.
+At this point, you should remortgage onto a new deal (either with your existing provider or a different one) to get another fixed or tracker rate.

 Mortgage fees